multiversx/mx-docs/docs/developers/tutorials/your-first-dapp.md

 ### **Configure the app**

-Use the prefered editor and customize the Smart Contract Address located in `src/config/config-devnet.tsx`
+Use the preferred editor and customize the Smart Contract Address located in `src/config/config-devnet.tsx`

 ```sh
 code .